mco-gh/mco.dev/content/post/found/lewis.md

 "We must go out and vote like we never, ever voted before." - John Lewis

-Watch this trailer for an upcoming documentary about John Lewis, a US congressman who died a few days, but also a folk hero of the American civil rights movement.
+Watch this trailer for an upcoming documentary about John Lewis, a hero of the American civil rights movement and US congressman, who died a few days.

 <!--more-->